MTG/saraga/docs/organization.md

 243, 0.247, 3.955, 16, 228.647, 317.696
 ```

 `tempo` stores the median tempo for the section in mātrās per minute (MPM), `matra_interval` is the tempo expressed as the duration of the mātra (essentially dividing 60 by tempo, expressed in seconds), `sama_interval` is the median duration of one tāl cycle in the section, `matras_per_cycle` is an indicator of the structure of the tāl, showing the number of mātrā in a cycle of the tāl of the recording.
-The last two columns, `start_time` and `duration` are expressed in seconds and correspond to the start time and duration of the section in the audio recording.
+The last two columns, `start_time` and `end_time` are expressed in seconds and correspond to the start time and end time of the section in the audio recording.

 For Carnatic music recordings, since the sections are lyrical, they do not typically associated with a change of tempo.
 Hence the tempo files are stored with tempo information on a single line corresponding to the entire audio file treated as one section, with the following format: